-When these bits are changed to any other values due to environmental noise the microcontroller will be reset; this reset operation will be activated after a delay time, tSRESET, and the WRF bit in the CTRL register will be set high.
+If these bits are changed due to adverse environmental conditions, the microcontroller will be reset.
+The reset operation will be activated after a delay time, $t{SRESET}$ , and the WRF bit in the RSTFC register will be set to 1.